bird-house/pyramid-phoenix/docs/source/devguide/malleefowl.rst

 Malleefowl class malleefowl.WPSProcess which simplifies the creation of a new process.

-Currently the ClimDaPs components assumes that all process are run asynchronus (read more about this in the WPS and PyWPS documentation).
+Currently the Birdhouse components assumes that all process are run asynchronus (read more about this in the WPS and PyWPS documentation).
 The malleefowl WPSProcess class sets this by default.